PrefectHQ/prefect/docs/guides/logs.md

 Whenever you run a flow, Prefect automatically logs events for flow runs and task runs, along with any custom log handlers you have configured.
 No configuration is needed to enable Prefect logging.

-For example, say you created a simple flow in a file `flow.py`.
-If you create a local flow run with `python flow.py`, you'll see an example of the log messages created automatically by Prefect:
+For example, if you created a simple flow in a file `flow.py` and create a local flow run with `python flow.py`, you'll see an example of the log messages created automatically by Prefect:

 <div class='terminal'>
 ```bash